 Last summer, I fell for a pair of stacked-heel shoes while researching Fred Slatten.
 This 1970's-era shoe with a side buckle seemed perfect in its design.
 I hoped to snap them up.
 But this was one unique pair, the size was too small, and they were already sold.
-They lived on a page at Featherstone Vintage, and still do.
+They lived on a page at Featherstone Vintage.
 I don't know where they live outside the virtual world or who might be wearing them.
-Someone who wears a 6.5.